trelau/pyOCCT/README.md

 * The source code generation tool will comment out known issues and usually add a `// FIXME` line to something that is causing compilation problems.
 Figuring out what the root issue is would be helpful.

-## Contributing
-For now, contributions to the source code will be incorporated manually.
-There is a (mostly) automated tool for generating the source but it needs some attention before being made publicly available.
-As new versions of OpenCASCADE are released, it may be better to just patch up the existing bindings rather than rerun the binding generation tool anyway.
-The automated process still requires a handful of manual patches to capture edge cases.
-Although, if the header files of new OpenCASCADE releases are significantly different or there is an architectural change in pyOCCT, it makes sense to use the automated tool.
-The automated tool will eventually be released, and improvements can be made that hopefully automated the process entirely.

 ## Building
 To build pyOCCT from source the following resources are needed: